 BACnet®, the ASHRAE building automation and control networking protocol

-The BACnet® protocol provides mechanisms by which computerized equipment of arbitrary function may exchange information, regardless of the particular building service it performs.
-As a result, the BACnet protocol may be used by head-end computers, general-purpose direct digital controllers, and application specific or unitary controllers with equal effect.
+The BACnet protocol provides mechanisms by which computerized equipment of arbitrary function may exchange information, regardless of the particular building service it performs.
+As a result, the BACnet protocol may be used by mobile and cloud-hosted devices, head-end computers, general-purpose direct digital controllers, and application-specific or unitary controllers with equal effect.

-This protocol provides a comprehensive set of messages for conveying encoded binary, analog, and alphanumeric data between devices including, but not limited to:
+This protocol provides a comprehensive set of messages for conveying encoded building automation data between devices including, but not limited to

 (a) hardware binary input and output values,

 (i) application specific data for a large range of building services, and

 Standard 135-2016 -- BACnet®--A Data Communication Protocol for Building Automation and Control Networks